tqtg/zalo-landmark/README.md

 - Inception-ResNet
 - ResNet-152

-Other architectures are also available: ResNet-50, ResNet-101, ResNet-200, Inception-V4, DenseNet-161, NASNet, PNASNet with pre-trained models can be downloaded from [Slim](https://github.com/tensorflow/models/tree/master/research/slim) package.
+Other architectures are also available: ResNet-50, ResNet-101, ResNet-200, Inception-V4, DenseNet-161, NASNet, PNASNet with pre-trained weights can be downloaded from [Slim](https://github.com/tensorflow/models/tree/master/research/slim) package.

 ### Model Training

-First, we need to download pre-trained models of Inception-ResNet and ResNet-152 from [Slim](https://github.com/tensorflow/models/tree/master/research/slim).
+First, we need to download pre-trained weights of Inception-ResNet and ResNet-152 from [Slim](https://github.com/tensorflow/models/tree/master/research/slim).

 ```bash
 $ chmod 700 download.sh
 $ ./download.sh
 ```

-All pre-trained weights will be stored in *pretrained* folder.
+All downloaded weights will be stored in *pretrained* folder.

 To trained a new model with Inception-ResNet architecture:
 ```bash